What Is Onsite Chair Massage?

 Different Approaches To Chair Massage

 Palmer advocates a standard massage routine and discourages treatment during seated massage, while massage therapist Raymond Blaylock disagrees, stating that "a massage chair is a great tool for rehabilitation."
-Blaylock worked with a chair as part of a physical therapy team and found using a chair better than using a table for upper body massage.
+Blaylock worked with a chair as part of a physical therapy team and found using a chair to be a better option than using a table for upper body massage.
 (Source)

 So, like all massage therapy, seated massage offers a variety of opportunities for both the massage therapist and the client.